URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Experiments

 \subsection{Geometric Quality Evaluation}

-We compare URDF-Anything+ with the most relevant state-of-the-art methods on articulated 3D geometry generation, including URDFormer~\cite{urdformer}, Articulate-Anything~\cite{le2025articulateanything}, and PhysX-Anything~\cite{cao2025physx}.
-As shown in Table~\ref{tab:geometry_metric}, URDF-Anything+ consistently achieves superior performance across all geometric metrics, including IoU, F-score, and Chamfer Distance (CD).
+We compare URDF-Anything+ with the most relevant state-of-the-art methods on articulated 3D geometry generation, including URDFormer~\cite{urdformer}, Articulate-Anything~\cite{le2025articulateanything}, SINGAPO~\cite{liu2025singapo}, and PhysX-Anything~\cite{cao2025physx}.
+As shown in Table~\ref{tab:main_results}, URDF-Anything+ consistently achieves superior performance across all geometric metrics, including IoU, F-score, and Chamfer Distance (CD).
 In particular, URDF-Anything+ attains the highest IoU and F-score while achieving the lowest CD, indicating more accurate surface reconstruction and better geometric completeness.
 Compared to retrieval-based or single-pass generation methods, our approach better captures fine-grained part geometry and preserves global structural consistency across articulated components.
 We observe that PhysX-Anything and URDF-Anything+ achieve higher performance in geometric generation, as measured by IoU and F-score, which quantify the overlap between the generated geometry and the ground-truth shapes, compared to retrieval-based methods such as URDFormer and Articulate-Anything, which is consistent with our expectations.